jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ### Browser Tests

-Automated browser tests open a browser and simulate the actions of a user on
+Automated browser tests open a browser and simulate the actions of a user on your web page, such as clicking, typing into fields, and scrolling.

-Automated browser tests are located in the `test-browser` directory and are run with WDIO in conjunction with Jasmine.
+In this repo, these tests are located in the `test-browser` directory and are run with WebdriverIO with the Jasmine framework.

-(conflicting types info?)
+(Jest is currently not supported by WebdriverIO as an integrated test framework.
+Jasmine, being an ancestor of Jest, is st)

 The `npm run test:browser` script simply runs the `wdio` WebdriverIO binary with a configuration file as an argument, per its standard usage.
 Therefore you can pass any valid WDIO flag to this script, along with a few custom flags listed below.